laurynas-biveinis/unodb/README.md

 To enable Address, Leak, and Undefined Behavior sanitizers, add `-DSANITIZE=ON` CMake option.

 To invoke include-what-you-use, add `-DIWYU=ON` CMake option.
+It will take effect if CMake configures to build project with clang.

 To enable inconclusive cppcheck diagnostics, add `-DCPPCHECK_AGGRESSIVE=ON` CMake option.